isaacwashere/telegram-tip-bot/README.md

 # Telegram Tip Bot

-This is just supposed to be a fun little open source Telegram Bot to help calculate the tip for a user
+This is just supposed to be a fun little open source Telegram Bot to help calculate the tip for a user, given a total cost in USD.
+To use the production bot, download Telegram and search for CalculateTipBot.

 ## Contents